-Psychometric assessment is a broad term to describe any test that is used to evaluate performance, whether that is in terms of knowledge, abilities, skills, personality traits, attitudes, and behavior, or ability to learn through academic or job potential.
+Psychometric assessment is a broad term to describe any test that is used to evaluate performance, whether that is in terms of knowledge, abilities, skills, personality traits, attitudes, and behavior, or the ability to learn through academic or job potential.

 Psychometric tests are psychological tools that can be used to streamline recruitment, get quality candidates on board and reduce employee turnover by ensuring every candidate has the required skills, aptitudes, and behaviors to perform the job duties.

 Psychometric tests are online assessments usually used after online application forms and CVs have been sifted, to dramatically reduce a candidate pool to only the best applicants, making the interview process more straightforward.

 Are Psychometric Tests Beneficial to Recruitment?

 Psychometric testing offers a measurable and objective assessment of potential candidates.
 Although good recruiters can often get a good understanding of applicants through 'gut feeling' in the interview process, unconscious bias is just one of the reasons why both telephone and face-to-face interviews can be subjective.

 Based on psychological research, psychometric assessments provide an objective, data-driven, and science-backed way of measuring skills, aptitudes, and behaviors.
-They add value to the recruitment process, improving the time spent interviewing candidates who are not equipped for the role, while also reducing employee turnover.
+They add value to the recruitment process, improving the time spent interviewing candidates who are equipped for the role, while also reducing employee turnover.

 Psychometric testing used to be a clunky process, using pen and paper or having candidates physically attend an assessment center.
 Thanks to the development of technology, psychometric testing can be completed online, using bespoke questions, adaptive technology, and even artificial intelligence to make it simple to integrate into any stage of the recruitment process.

-For roles that attract a large candidate pool, the right aptitude tests ensure that the recruitment team only invites the applicants who already have skills and knowledge, and can learn quickly.
+For roles that attract a large candidate pool, the right aptitude tests ensure that the recruitment team only invites applicants who already have skills and knowledge, and can learn quickly.

 There are several psychometric testing types available for use in recruitment, and the right test (or a mix of tests) will depend on the nature of the role and the industry you are recruiting for.